Ammerman Center's Certificate Program Information

 5. January - OPTIONAL: Attend technology workshop

-6. March - Submit preliminary written proposal for senior project.
+6. March - Revise written proposals for senior project.

 7. April - Finalize internship plans

 8. April- submit revised written proposal for senior project